Havola Escarpment: Fowler Knoll

 A notable snow-covered knoll, 2,465 m high, with an abrupt south-facing cliff, in the west-central part of the Havola Escarpment.

 Mapped by the USGS from surveys and United States Navy air photos, 1958-61.

-Named by US-ACAN for Chief Warrant Officer George W. Fowler, USA, navigator on the 700 nautical mile tractor traverse from Byrd Station to South Pole Station, December 8, 1960 to January 11, 1961.
+Named by US-ACAN for Chief Warrant Officer George W. Fowler, USA, navigator on the 700 nautical mile tractor traverse from Byrd Station to South Pole Station, 8 December 1960 to 11 January 1961.

-The tractor party, led by Major Antero Havola, passed a few miles northward of this knoll on Dec.
-25, 1960.
+The tractor party, led by Major Antero Havola, passed a few miles northward of this knoll on 25 December 1960.